 - People with chronic conditions such as sickle cell disease

 Blood makes a huge difference when someone is in desperate need of it.
 The need for blood supply from donors is constant, because blood products can be stored only for a limited time before use.
 According to the World Health Organization, “regular blood donations by a sufficient number of healthy people are needed to ensure that safe blood will be available whenever and wherever it is needed.”

 In the case of an accident, we’d like to think there will be enough blood available when one of us or a loved one needs it.
-To make sure this is the case, become a donor in 2019.
+To make sure this is the case, become a donor today.